-The ODYSSEY trial was a multicenter, randomized, double-blind, placebo-controlled trial involving 18,924 patients who had an acute coronary syndrome 1 to 12 months earlier, an LDL-C level of at least 70 mg/dl, a non-HDL-C level of at least 100 mg/dl, or an apolipoprotein B level of at least 80 mg/dl while on high intensity statin therapy or the maximum tolerated statin dose (197).
+The ODYSSEY trial was a multicenter, randomized, double-blind, placebo-controlled trial involving 18,924 patients who had an acute coronary syndrome 1 to 12 months earlier, an LDL-C level of at least 70 mg/dL, a non-HDL-C level of at least 100 mg/dL, or an Apo B level of at least 80 mg/dL while on high intensity statin therapy or the maximum tolerated statin dose (205).
 Approximately 29% of the patients had diabetes.
 Patients were randomly assigned to receive alirocumab 75 mg every 2 weeks or matching placebo.
-The dose of alirocumab was adjusted to target an LDL-C level of 25 to 50 mg/dl.
-The primary end point was a composite of death from coronary heart disease. nonfatal myocardial infarction, fatal or nonfatal ischemic stroke, or unstable angina requiring hospitalization.
-During the trial LDL-C levels in the placebo group was 93-103mg/dl while in the alirocumab group LDL-C levels were 40mg/dl at 4 months, 48mg/dl at 12 months, and 66mg/dl at 48 months (the increase with time was due to discontinuation of alirocumab or a decrease in dose).
+The dose of alirocumab was adjusted to target an LDL-C level of 25 to 50 mg/dL.
+The primary end point was a composite of death from coronary heart disease, nonfatal MI, fatal or nonfatal ischemic stroke, or unstable angina requiring hospitalization.
+During the trial LDL-C levels in the placebo group was 93-103mg/dL while in the alirocumab group LDL-C levels were 40mg/dL at 4 months, 48mg/dL at 12 months, and 66mg/dL at 48 months (the increase with time was due to discontinuation of alirocumab or a decrease in dose).
 The primary endpoint was reduced by 15% in the alirocumab group (HR 0.85; 95% CI 0.78 to 0.93; P<0.001).
 In addition, total mortality was reduced by 15% in the alirocumab group (HR 0.85; 95% CI 0.73 to 0.98).
-The absolute benefit of alirocumab was greatest in patients with a baseline LDL-C level > than 100mg/dl.
-In patients with an LDL-C level > than 100mg/dl the number needed to treat with alirocumab to prevent an event was only 16.
-It should be noted that similar to the other PCSK9 outcome trials the duration of this trial was very short (median follow-up 2.8 years) which have minimized the beneficial may effects.
-Additionally, because alirocumab 75mg every 2 weeks was stopped if the LDL-C level was < 15mg/dl on two consecutive measurements the beneficial effects may have been blunted (7.7% of patients randomized to alirocumab were switched to placebo).
+The absolute benefit of alirocumab was greatest in patients with a baseline LDL-C level > than 100mg/dL.
+In patients with an LDL-C level > than 100mg/dL the number needed to treat with alirocumab to prevent an event was only 16.
+It should be noted that similar to the FOURIER trial the duration of this trial was very short (median follow-up 2.8 years) which may have minimized the beneficial effects.
+Additionally, because alirocumab 75mg every 2 weeks was stopped if the LDL-C level was < 15mg/dL on two consecutive measurements the beneficial effects may have been blunted (7.7% of patients randomized to alirocumab were switched to placebo).

 It should be noted that that the duration of the PCSK9 outcome trials were relatively short and it is well recognized from previous statin trials that the beneficial effects of lowering LDL-C levels takes time with only modest effects observed during the first year of treatment.
-In the FOURIER trial the reduction of cardiovascular death, myocardial infarction, or stroke was 16% during the first year but was 25% beyond 12 months.
-In the ODYSSEY trial the occurrence of cardiovascular events was similar in the alirocumab and placebo group during the first year of the study with benefits of alirocumab appearing after year one.
+In the FOURIER trial the reduction of cardiovascular death, MI, or stroke was 16% during the first year but was 25% beyond 12 months.
+ODYSSEY trial the the occurrence cardiovascular events was similar in the alirocumab and placebo group during the first year of the study with benefits of alirocumab appearing after year one.
 Thus, the long-term benefits of treatment with a PCSK9 inhibitor may be greater than that observed during these relatively short-term studies.